hadasze/tdd-execrise/node-platfrom-introduction.md

 setTimeout(() => server.stop(), 10000);
 ```

+:bulb: In our generated project we have an `index-dev.js` file with these setup

 ###### Running CDN server

 Yoshi will start the CDN server for us, on port 3200, when we run `yoshi start` command.

+###### Tests

+We use [`@wix/wix-config-emitter`](https://github.com/wix-platform/wix-node-platform/tree/master/config/wix-config-emitter) and [testkit](https://github.com/wix-platform/wix-node-platform/tree/master/bootstrap/wix-bootstrap-testkit) inside our `Jest-yoshi.config.js` file: